 Consider trying out the sharing economy.
-Earn some extra cash by driving with Uber or by renting out a room in your home.
+Earn some extra cash by driving with Uber or Lyft, or by renting out a room in your home.
 As an Airbnb host, you can make money while you’re away on that vacation you’ve been saving for!
 If earning income from Airbnb is for you, make sure you include the income and deductible expenses when you file your tax return.